-If the course is approved by the host institution, the SPH student brings a signed copy of the Cross-Registration back to the BUSPH Registrar’s Office for processing at SPH, along with a completed SPH paper add/drop form for that semester.
+If the course is approved by the host institution, the SPH student brings a signed copy of the Cross-Registration form back to the BUSPH Registrar’s Office for processing at SPH, along with a completed SPH paper add/drop form for that semester.
 The student is registered for the number of credits that BUSPH would allow for the course.
 This process may take up to six weeks.
 Students must anticipate implications in terms of changing status, being in the correct status, or adding charges to their account (i.e., medical insurance) with the added course credits from the cross-registered course.

 Students must contact both the host and home registrar’s office when adding or dropping a class and will be required to complete forms at both schools.
 The deadlines and academic guidelines of both schools must be met.
 Students should contact the host university directly for specific class calendars and deadlines.

 Procedure for Consortium Students Cross Registering at SPH

 Boston Consortium students who are interested in enrolling for courses at SPH must register with the School of Public Health Registrar’s Office, not the Charles River Campus Registrar’s Office at 881 Commonwealth Avenue.
 Specific course schedules are in the Spring 2015 registration packet, which will be posted later in October.
-Please take the time to read the Registration Packet and schedules information for the semester in which you intend to cross-register.
-Complete the Boston University cross registration petition, and submit this form with your University’s completed cross registration petition to the BU School of Public Health’s Registrar.
+Please take the time to read the registration packet for the semester in which you intend to cross-register.
+Complete the Cross Registration Form and submit this form with your University’s completed cross registration petition to the BU School of Public Health’s Registrar.
 Forms may be scanned and e-mailed for faxed.
 If you do not have the signature of the SPH professor giving you permission to enroll in the class from an academic perspective, you may substitute an e-mail from the professor.
 No student will be registered without academic approval from the faculty teaching the course.

 Contact information: Chris Paal, SPH Registrar, firstname.lastname@example.org fax: 617-638-5060